wateroverdose/fasterLED/README.md

 i am currently working on a better UI.

-project completed in about 65%. i will be more than happy to accept pr's with imporovements and bug fixes
+project completed in about 65%. i will be more than happy to accept pr's with improvements and bug fixes